Puppies are cute. Your new puppy is, obviously, the cutest.

 Barking, whining, and other forms of vocalization are natural for dogs, and especially for puppies.
 However, excessive barking is both annoying and inappropriate.
 Like toddlers, dogs vocalize to communicate a variety of messages.
 When addressing vocalization, consider first the likely reason, and then choose your response accordingly.

 Puppies may vocalize to express boredom, excitement, anxiety, to get attention, to sound a warning, or as a response to other dogs.
-Depending on the cause, either a firm reprimand (“No.”) or withholding attention is the most effective approach for stopping puppy barking.
-If boredom is consistently the cause, consider investing in a mobile petcam to entertain your new pal remotely when life’s demands keep you away.
+Depending on the cause, either a firm reprimand ("No.") or withholding attention is the most effective approach for stopping puppy barking.
+If boredom is consistently the cause, consider investing in a pet camera with treat dispenser to entertain your new pal remotely when life’s demands keep you away.

 Nipping and biting is often not intended to be aggressive.
 More often than not, puppies use their mouths as a tool with which to explore their world, but if this goes unchecked, your puppy could learn some dangerous behaviors.

 As a pet parent, you should never respond to nipping by jerking your hand away, as this encourages the puppy to continue the "game".
 Instead, respond by clearly saying "ouch", and gently removing his mouth from your hand.

 Like barking, chewing is a natural behavior for dogs.
 The problem comes when they’re chewing things they shouldn’t be.
 In puppies, this is usually due to teething or curiosity, while boredom or anxiety can prompt dogs to chew at any stage of life.